pytest-dev/pytest-play/README.rst

 browser interactions.
 For example it can be used for running previously recorded selenium splinter_ actions driving your browser for your UI test.

+See at the bottom of the page the third party plugins that extends ``pytest-play``.

 ``pytest-play`` is also your friend when page object approach (considered best practice) is not possible.
 For example: